Sajjadmanal/Udacity-Predictive-Analytics-Nanodegree/README.md

 # Udacity-Predictive-Analytics-Nanodegree
 This repository contains all the projects for Udacity's Predictive Analytics for Business Nanodegree.

-In this Nanodegree, techniques like Machine Learning specifically Classification and Segmentation models, A/B Testing, Time Series Forecasting using ARIMA and ETS models, and Visualization have been used to solve various business problems.
+In this Nanodegree, techniques like Machine Learning specifically Classification and Segmentation models, A/B Testing, Time Series Forecasting using ARIMA and ETS models, and visualization have been used to solve various business problems.

 ## License